betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/MarketFeeder2_6Staking.md

 $10, $20, $40, $60, $80, $120

 If there are any losses after each of these bets, the loss is included in the following bet.
-Once 2 bets have been won, the automation cycle will restart and likewise, if we reach the end of the cycle and 2 bets havn't been won the cycle will also restart.
+Once 2 bets have been won, the automation cycle will restart and likewise, if we reach the end of the cycle and 2 bets haven’t been won the cycle will also restart.
 After each restart, the stake is recalculated as a percentage of our current bank.

 !!! warning "Please Note"
     This strategy is designed to work while betting on favourites (back bets only)